 How are charter schools funded in New Hampshire?

 State Authorized charter schools are funded directly by the state (no local funding) at approximately $7,100 per student.
 This is considerably less than the statewide average expenditure of $15,000-$16,000 per student.
 (RSA 194-B:11 I.(b)(1)(A))

 How many states have charter schools?

 As of 2017, 44 states, as well as the District of Columbia and Puerto Rico, have passed charter school laws.

 Do charter schools have admissions policies?

 By law, charter schools must have a fair and open admissions process, conducting outreach and recruitment to all segments of the community they serve.
 When more students apply than can be accommodated, charter schools are required by state and federal law to use a lottery to randomly determine which students are accepted.
+The one caveat is in the case of a locally authorized charter school which the law allows to give absolute enrollment priority to in-district students.
 Most New Hampshire charter schools have waiting lists.

 Is transportation provided for students?

 No, transportation is provided only if students are coming from the school district in which the school is located and request it.
 Most charter schools help maintain a student directory of contact information so that parents can work out car pooling arrangements among themselves.
 Quite a few families do carpool.

 What kind of federal support is there for charter schools?